pawpflawf/wolf-command/README.md

 - Disable damaging wolves with trigger stick
 - Mass change wolf collar color (option for sitting / standing / all / set number)
 - Set sitting / standing off collar color
-- Implement 'middle-man' transport to extend target range from default 16 to preferred 40
+- **Implement 'middle-man' transport to extend target range from default 16 to preferred 40**
+- Give wolves to other players on the server

 ### Integration To Do ###
 - Factions: auto-attacks enemy factions in range